Naruto0-sudoy/repo/Mirrors.md

 ## How to use

 Run `apt edit-sources`, comment out existing URLs and add line for picked repository, or use the `termux-change-repo` script that is part of the `termux-tools` package.
+The mirrors provided by `termux-tools` package are specified at https://github.com/termux/termux-tools/tree/master/mirrors.

 ## Primary host